 - Simmer.
 Reduce the heat to low and let the sauce simmer uncovered for 2 to 3 hours, stirring occasionally, until it reaches the desired consistency for pizza sauce.

-- Prepare for Canning: While the sauce simmers, heat your mason jars.
-Sterilize lids and bands by boiling them in water for at least 10 minutes.
+- Prep for canning.
+While the sauce simmers, heat your mason jars.
+Wash the lids and bands in hot soapy water, the place them in hot water so they're ready when you need them.

 - Add lemon juice.
 When the sauce is ready, remove the bay leaves and stir in the lemon juice.

 - Fill jars.
-Ladle the hot pizza sauce into the sterilized mason jars using a funnel, leaving ½ inch of headspace.
+Ladle the hot pizza sauce into the hot mason jars using a funnel, leaving ½ inch of headspace.

 - Wipe jars and apply lids.
 Wipe the rims of the jars with a clean cloth to ensure a good seal.
 Place the sterilized lids on the jars and screw on the bands until they are fingertip tight.

 - Process.
-Process the jars in a boiling water bath for 35 minutes (adjust time for altitudes above 1,000 feet).
+Process the jars in a boiling water bath for 35 minutes.

 Notes